kusdhruvUpennGit/NSYNC-Project-Website/README.md

 During the configuration and testing of the XBee communication with the ATmega328P microcontroller, we encountered a significant issue with the baud rate.
 Despite configuring the system to operate at a baud rate of <b>115200</b>, we observed an error in data transmission.
 The data received was inconsistent and appeared to be sent at approximately <b>140000 baud</b>, leading to about <b>20% error in UART communication.</b>

-<b>Root Cause:</b>
+• <b>Root Cause:</b>

 After thorough debugging, we realized that the ATmega328P microcontroller was operating at a 20 MHz clock frequency instead of the expected 16 MHz.
 The incorrect assumption of the clock frequency had resulted in inaccurate prescaler calculations for the UART baud rate, causing the mismatch.

-<b>Resolution</b>

-To resolve this issue:
+• <b>Resolution</b>:To resolve this issue:

-<b>1.Prescaler Adjustment:</b> We recalculated the prescaler value for the UART baud rate based on the 20 MHz clock frequency, ensuring accurate baud rate settings.
+• <b>Prescaler Adjustment:</b> We recalculated the prescaler value for the UART baud rate based on the 20 MHz clock frequency, ensuring accurate baud rate settings.

 • Verification with <b>Saleae Logic Analyzer:</b>
     We used a Saleae Logic Analyzer to analyze the transmitted and received UART signals.
     The logic analyzer allowed us to confirm the actual baud rate being transmitted and verify that the adjusted prescaler correctly aligned the transmission rate with the configured baud rate of 115200.